asifkhan636/subwhisper/Getting_Started_Guide.md

 # subwhisper – Getting Started Guide

 Subwhisper turns videos into subtitle files using the WhisperX speech‑to‑text engine.
 Follow these simple steps to make subtitles for your videos.

+> **Container paths:** When running inside a container or through the API, mount
+> your media under `/data/input` and write results to `/data/output`.
+Use these
+> paths in any experiment or API configuration.

 ---